MindSphere Gateway¶

 - * Possible values can be found on the following webpage: IANA WebSocket Protocol Registries.

-- ** Sec-WebSocket-Protocol header must be completely omitted if the client does not want to use any subprotocol, see the usage example.
+- ** The Sec-WebSocket-Protocol header must be completely omitted if the client does not want to use any subprotocol, refer to the usage example.

 Communication Flow¶

-- The web client performs a WebSocket protocol Upgrade HTTP request to an endpoint of the application registered at MindSphere Gateway.
+- The web client performs a WebSocket protocol Upgrade HTTP request to an endpoint of the application registered at Industrial IoT Gateway.

-- MindSphere Gateway evaluates the session headers and the called application endpoint.
+- Industrial IoT Gateway evaluates the session headers and the requested application endpoint.

-- MindSphere Gateway creates a WebSocket web client connection to the targeted endpoint.
+- Industrial IoT Gateway creates a WebSocket web client connection to the targeted endpoint.

-- MindSphere Gateway performs a new WebSocket protocol Upgrade HTTP request to the registered application backend.
+- Industrial IoT Gateway performs a new WebSocket protocol Upgrade HTTP request to the registered application backend.

-- MindSphere Gateway responds with HTTP status code 101 and the necessary headers for a WebSocket Upgrade.
+- Industrial IoT Gateway responds with HTTP status code 101 and the necessary headers for a WebSocket Upgrade.

-- In case of success, client and backend are able to bidirectionally send messages over the proxied WebSocket.
+- In the event of success, the client and backend can bidirectionally send messages over the proxied WebSocket.

-- In case the connection of MindSphere Gateway to the application backend fails, MindSphere Gateway closes the HTTP connection to the web client with status 400 Bad Request.
+- If the connection of the Industrial IoT Gateway to the application backend fails, the Industrial IoT Gateway closes the HTTP connection to the web client with a status of

-The following sequence diagram shows an example communication between a web client (browser) and its backend, with MindSphere Gateway as proxy.
+The following sequence diagram shows an example of communication between a web client (browser) and its backend, with the Industrial IoT Gateway as a proxy.

-When a new version of MindSphere Gateway is deployed, websocket connections will be terminated after the Blue/Green switch.
-Also, autoscaling will shut down instances which may have an open websocket connection.
+When a new version of the Industrial IoT Gateway is deployed, Websocket connections will be terminated after the blue or green switch.
+Additionally, autoscaling will shut down instances that have an open Websocket connection.

 WebSocket usage example in JavaScript¶